-- Ask your attorney questions.
-The key to a successful bankruptcy is asking the right questions.
+- DO Disclose all assets and debts.
+The key to a successful bankruptcy is to be as honest and transparent about your debts and assets.
 Make sure your lawyer understands every facet of your financial circumstances.
-The most important thing is to always be honest; do not conceal any information from your attorney, even if it seems embarrassing.
+Do not conceal any information from your attorney, even if it seems embarrassing.

-- Handle the paperwork.
+- DO Keep track of all paperwork.
 If your lawyer needs financial documents, make sure you provide them.
 The sooner you can yield the information your legal counsel needs, the faster you can move toward a secure financial future.
 Additionally, only provide information that is 100% accurate, to the extent of your knowledge.

 A simple mistake during the bankruptcy process can affect your case and your life for many years.
 Here are a few things to avoid before you file:

 - DON'T Gift or transfer money: Under no circumstances should you be loaning or giving money to your friends or family members.
 This can be seen as fraud because the trustee may think you are trying to hide assets.

 - DON'T Go on a spending spree.
 Incurring additional debt on credit cards or borrowing money can also be a red flag for the trustee.
 Creditors can object to these large purchases and you may end up having your case dismissed or be required to pay these debts back.

 - DON'T Conceal assets: Failing to mention certain assets or valuable property is often a surefire way to have your bankruptcy cases denied.
 You may even potentially face criminal charges for such conduct.